opendatahub-io/opendatahub.io/src/content/blog/2023-07-24-odh-operator-v2.0-blog.md

 ---
 type: blog
 author: VaishnaviHire
-title: "Exploring the DataScienceCluster: A New Custom Resource in OpenDataHub(beta release)"
+title: "Exploring the DataScienceCluster: A New Custom Resource in OpenDataHub"
-preview: ODH is now incubating a new version(v2.0.0) of Operator
+preview: ODH is now incubating a new version(v2.x) of Operator
 date: 2023-09-27
 categories: features, release, documentation
 featured: true